Chinese officers charged in plot to obstruct US Huawei probe - Local News 8

 Associated Press

-WASHINGTON (AP) — Two suspected Chinese intelligence officers have been charged with attempting to obstruct a criminal investigation and prosecution into Chinese tech giant Huawei.
-That’s according to court documents unsealed Monday.
-The two men, Guochun He and Zheng Wang, are accused of trying to direct a person they believed was a cooperator with the U.S. government to provide inside information about the Justice Department’s investigation, including about witnesses, trial evidence and potential new charges.
-One of the defendants paid about $61,000 for the information, the Justice Department said.
+WASHINGTON (AP) — Two suspected Chinese intelligence officers have been charged with attempting to obstruct the U.S. criminal investigation and prosecution of Chinese tech giant Huawei.
+The Justice Department announced Monday the two men are charged with trying to direct a person they believed was a government cooperator to provide inside information about the Huawei investigation.
+But the person was a double agent working with the FBI.
+Eleven other Chinese nationals have been charged with various additional offenses that FBI Director Christopher Wray says show China’s “economic assaults and their rights violations are part of the same problem.”
+A Chinese government official says Beijing opposes U.S. efforts to “suppress Chinese companies.”